You will learn

 Now that you retrieved data from the Activity Details, it’s important to understand the meaning behind the two timestamps included in this information.
 The two times are often but not always identical.

 The first timestamp refers to the time the event is first triggered.
 For example, if the trigger for a flow is Checkout Started, then this timestamp details exactly when the checkout occurs on your ecommerce site.
 The second timestamp is the time in which the event appears in Klaviyo.
-Usually, these timestamps are the same or seconds apart, as shown below:
+Usually, these timestamps are the same or seconds apart, as shown in the example below.

-Depending on your integration, the time it takes for Klaviyo to receive this information from the other source can lead to a delay.
-An example of this type of instance is displayed below:
+Depending on your integration, the time it takes for Klaviyo to receive this information from the other source may lead to a delay.
+An example of this type of expected delay is displayed below.

 In the examples above, the first timestamp is the same (first image), and the second timestamp (second image) states exactly when Klaviyo registers the event from your integration.
-If you’re interested in learning how frequently your integration syncs, head to our article, How Often Integrations Sync.
+Learn more about how often particular integrations sync.

 Understanding timestamps is vital to ensuring that your emails are timely and relevant.
 It's important to take any delay in event syncing into consideration when planning your marketing strategy, especially when creating flows.
 For an abandoned cart flow, if a customer begins a checkout and then completes their purchase, this event data may take an hour (as is the case for WooCommerce) for Klaviyo to register that they completed a purchase.
 If you set your first flow email to send out a half-hour after the Checkout Started event and we have not received confirmation that the checkout was completed, this customer may receive the abandoned cart flow email by mistake.